let's build something

 • Strong CTAs on Your Website: Make it as easy as possible for someone to call, book a consultation, or request a quote.

 At this stage, ignore organic social or “fun” top-of-funnel content.
 Those tactics pay off later, but right now you need leads.
+And while a strong personal brand on social media can be fruitful, understand that the effort and cost associated with doing this to an appropriate degree is hefty.

 Step 2: Know When to Layer in TOFU